The Bare Minimum | Is it possible to live on minimum wage?

 Fast forward to 2021 and Americans are going on 12 years, still waiting for a better bare minimum.

 Madeline Finney, a grocery store cashier, told FOCUS she can't imagine living on $7.25 an hour.
-The 23-year-old currently makes $12 and hour and can't afford to live on her own.
+The 23-year-old currently makes $12 an hour and can't afford to live on her own.

 "These prices aren't feasible," Finney said.